 In the same year the Schweizerische Reederei A.G., Basel (Swiss Shipping Company, Ltd.) bought together with the Syndikat des Verbandes Schweizerischer Gaswerke, Zürich, the ship for £124,000 for the purposes of Swiss national supply.
 They also took on her management.
-Since there was then no Swiss register, the ship was registered in Panama as the "CALANDA".
-Her new call sign was HPOD.
+Since there was then no Swiss register, the ship was registered in Panama as the CALANDA.
+Call sign was still HPOD.

 In 1950 the steamer was sold under this name to Wallem & Co.
 Ltd. of Panama, but managed by John Manners & Co.
 Ltd. of Hong Kong.
 On May 15th 1951 after a collision with an unidentified underwater object the ship began to leak and put aground to prevent her from sinking; it proved possible however to tow her off next day, and to seal the leak.